Geocld/PeaSyo/README.md

 ## Features

 - Support for multiple console registration
-- Support for local and remote streaming (gateway configuration required)
+- Support for local and remote streaming
+- Remote play via PSN
 - Up to 1080P resolution with HDR support
 - Support gamepad vibration
 - Support for button mapping